moozzz/der_simulator_MT/README.md

 * `Nt_max` -- length of the longest PF

+* `Nt_frozen` -- number of frozen tubulin monomers at the minus-end

 * `nuc_state` -- nucleotide state (`gtp` or `gdp`)

 * `alpha` -- scaling factor for the lateral interaction energy `Ulat`